-SK Town Beach is best known for being a surf haven in south Sri Lanka.
+SK Town Beach (also known as Meddawatta Beach) is best known for being a surf haven in south Sri Lanka.
 The long beach break offers a countless number of peaks that are perfect for intermediate to advanced surfers, and I’ve personally had some of my most thrilling surf sessions out here.

 Even if you are not an avid surfer SK Town Beach is an amazing sunset spot and you can go for leisurely walks up and down the coastline.